svlentink/myhugoblogs/blog.lent.ink/content/post/open-source-erp.md

 to enhance productivity and create an overview.
 In my case this needs to be an open source solution, since I want to be the owner of my data.
-While search for it,
+While searching for and open sourche project management tool, I found that ERP systems usually also provide project management, which made me look into them.
-I found that ERP systems usually also provide project management, which made me look into them.
+An ERP could provide me with more;
-An ERP could provide me with more, one single system (or running multiple instances) which include personal and business finances.
+one single system (or running multiple instances) which include personal and business finances.
 Another benefit is getting familiar with an ERP (useful for my line of work)